 Culturally Responsive Teaching and The Brain: Promoting Authentic Engagement and Rigor Among Culturally and Linguistically Diverse Students - by Zaretta Hammond

-Five-week virtual book study meets online Mondays at 7 p.m.
-March 30 - May 1.
+Five-week virtual book study meets online March 30 - May 1.
 Day and time of live discussion varies depending on which section you are registered in.

 Join members from around the state for facilitated conversation and activities that deepen instructional practices focused on improving student learning.
 Understand the connection between culture and neuroscience, learn how to use relational trust to build learning partnerships, and build students’ confidence as learners.

 A bold, brain-based teaching approach to culturally responsive instruction

 The achievement gap remains a stubborn problem for educators of culturally and linguistically diverse students.
 With the introduction of the rigorous Common Core State Standards, diverse classrooms need a proven framework for optimizing student engagement and facilitating deeper learning

 Culturally responsive pedagogy has shown great promise in meeting this need, but many educators still struggle with its implementation.
 In this book, Zaretta Hammond draws on cutting-edge neuroscience research to offer an innovative approach for designing and implementing brain-compatible culturally responsive instruction.